Agriculture (AG)

 AG 3375.
 Management of Agricultural Machinery and Equipment.

-This course addresses the optimization of the equipment phases of agricultural production and processing.
-Emphasis will be placed on management and decision making principles concerned with the efficient selection, operation, repair, maintenance, and replacement of machinery and equipment.
-Prerequisites: AG 2373 with grade of "C" or better and CHEM 1341 and CHEM 1141 and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2417 or MATH 2471] all with grades of "D" or better.
+This course examines the phases of equipment use in agricultural production and processing.
+Emphasis is placed on management and decision-making principles related to the selection, operation, repair, maintenance, and replacement of machinery and equipment.
+Students explore the roles of machinery performance, power performance, and operator performance in determining output.
+Additional topics include identification and troubleshooting of systems used in agricultural machinery and equipment.
+Prerequisites: AG 2373 with grade of "C" or better and CHEM 1341 and CHEM 1141 and [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2417 or MATH 2471] with grades of "D" or better.

 3 Credit Hours.
 2 Lecture Contact Hours.
 2 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Lab Required